MartijnHols/HolyPaladin/Spells/BeaconOfLight.md

 ## About

-Places a beacon on a target, transfering a percentage of your **raw healing done** to this target.
-Healing your [Beacon of Light](https://www.wowhead.com/spell=53563) target directly with [Flash of Light](https://www.wowhead.com/spell=19750) or [Holy Light](https://www.wowhead.com/spell=82326) will not also transfer healing to that same target's beacon, but will instead refund some of its mana cost.
-It is generally less efficient to directly heal a beacon target due to missing out on the beacon transfer healing.
+Places a beacon on a target, transferring a percentage of your **raw healing done** to this target.
+Healing your Beacon of Light target directly will not transfer any healing through that beacon.
+Casting [Flash of Light](./FlashOfLight.md) or [Holy Light](./HolyLight.md) on a beacon target will refund some of its mana cost, but it is generally less efficient to directly heal a beacon target due to missing out on the beacon transfer healing.

+## Interactions

 AoE spells transfer healing to beacons at a reduced 50% efficiency.
 The exact efficiency amounts are: